-Join us for an evening of work by internationally acclaimed Black women performers and choreographers presented in collaboration with Ohio State’s Dance Notation Bureau Extension Center.
+Join us for a performance by internationally acclaimed Black women performers and choreographers presented in collaboration with Ohio State’s Dance Notation Bureau Extension Center.

 IMAGE CAPTION